dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts API/Using-Payouts-API.md

 This method allows you to request one or more Payouts using the funds settled in your account.

 #### Request URL
-Use any to the following URLS according to your needs.
+Use any of the following URLS according to your needs.

 * **Production**: `https://payout-api.bamboopayment.com/api/payout`
 * **stage**: `https://payout-api.stage.bamboopayment.com/api/payout`